JamieS87/community-events-platform/README.md

 Copy and paste the values into your `.env` file under the `GOOGLE_AUTH_CLIENT_ID` and `GOOGLE_AUTH_CLIENT_SECRET` variables.

-**IMPORTANT:** The file needs to be saved before proceeding to the next step.
+**IMPORTANT:** After copying and pasting, the file needs to be saved before proceeding to the next step.
 When saving the file, ensure it is saved with the filename `.env`.

 ```text
 SUPABASE_API_URL=http://127.0.0.1:54321